secretstartups/handbook/finance/procurement/index.html.md

         - If any personal data will be shared, the Vendor will need to sign our DPA and SCC’s as directed by state and/or country statutory requirements.

-            - **TIP:** To increase speed of approval send your supplier contact GitLab's [DPA](https://docs.google.com/document/d/1U8jCxpRc21fNu6_VsYxsSSun3G7s4b2Q/edit) and [SCC’s](https://drive.google.com/file/d/17I4nirg99UPsrDi28VS1-R0B2FcKTKbz/view) for review right away.
+            - **TIP:** To increase speed of approval send your supplier contact GitLab's [DPA/SCCs](https://docs.google.com/document/d/1MXluQhBlLtRqD854SdsbjtLMnqVwCcqx/edit) for review right away.
 For the DPA, please inform the supplier contact that Scheudle 1 and Schdule 3 must be completed by the supplier.
 Also alert them to the request from ZenGRC for security completion and Zip for privacy review completion.
 Let them know review and approval can't begin without these pieces.

 - Documents & Surveys: